 - Pupils are engaged in lessons and have excellent rapport with their teachers and peers.

 - Nearly all pupils develop excellent communication skills appropriate for their age.

-- Pupils have a positive attitude towards learning, especially in the sixth form.
+- Pupils have a positive attitude towards learning.

 - Pupils show high levels of self-understanding.
 They flourish as they become more confident because staff encourage them at all stages and provide very high levels of pastoral care.

 - Pupils are confident in discussions on a range of academic topics.

 - Pupils adapt readily to new situations and are flexible in their approach to their education.

 - Pupils have a well-developed aesthetic and cultural awareness.
 Relationships between pupils are totally inclusive, creating a harmonious community of day and boarding pupils.